Are you ready to be your own Valentine?

 -Jan 31, Jenny Paul, Living -

-At last it’s February, which means Valentine’s Day is just around the corner and we’ll be flooded with images of happy couples buying each other heart-shaped boxes of chocolates and going out on fabulous dates.
+At last it’s February, which means Valentine’s Day is just around the corner and we’ll be flooded with images of happy couples buying each other heart-shaped boxes of chocolates and writing sloppy social media posts about each other.

 But what if you’re single this year?
 Does that mean that the 14th February will leave you sitting at home on your own, feeling as though you’re missing out on love, care, attention and being spoiled?

 How to enjoy Valentine’s Day when you’re single

 Absolutely not, says relationship counsellor Ali Waters, who tells Lumity that Valentine’s Day is a brilliant opportunity for single men and women to go off and really enjoy themselves:

 “I encourage my single clients to embrace Valentine’s Day with both arms and to see it as a chance to truly enjoy doing whatever they fancy – so they get into the habit of self-care and self-love,” Ali tells Lumity.

 Ali explains that circling a day on the calendar that falls near February 14th (the weekend before or just after this year would be ideal she says) and setting it aside as pure, unadulterated ‘me time’ could signal the start of regular dates where you enjoy spending time with yourself:

 “The days of women and men feeling self-conscious about being single are long gone,” Ali says.
 “We are all so honest with our friends now that we are all well aware how unhappy many marriages and relationships can be.
 We know that the freedom to do as you please far outweighs the misery of being trapped with someone you can’t stand, or don’t like.

 “So celebrate yourself and everything you truly love about you on Valentine’s Day this year – be your own date.